Q: What is included in the price of the cruise?

 Boardwalk Dog House (Deck 6, Boardwalk): The Boardwalk Dog House serves -- what else? -- sausages of various types (chicken, all beef, bratwurst).
 Choose roasted peppers or onions for a topping, or opt for good ole ketchup, mustard and relish.
 Potato salad is available as a side.
 Hours are generally 11:30 a.m. to 7 p.m.

-Room Service: Oasis of the Seas has a nice selection of items on its all-day room service menu.
+Room Service: Harmony of the Seas has a nice selection of items on its all-day room service menu (please note a service fee applies to each room service order).

 The ship also offers a specialty dining experience (reservations recommended and an additional surcharge applies):